Bereira/SIESTA/README.md

 ## Using and referencing `SIESTA`

-`SIESTA` is available in the XXX license (more details in the LICENSE file).
+`SIESTA` is available in the GNU General Public License, version 3.0 (more details in the LICENSE file).
 If you use SIESTA, we kindly ask that you cite the original paper:

 ```
 Insert @bibtex here